Tochemey/goakt/README.md

 A router a just like any other actor that can be spawned.
 To spawn router just call the [ActorSystem](./actors/actor_system.go) `SpawnRouter` method.
 Router as well as their routees are not passivated.

+### Mailbox

+Once can implement a custom mailbox.
+See [Mailbox](./actors/mailbox.go).
+Go-Akt comes with the following mailboxes built-in:

+- [`UnboundedMailbox`](./actors/unbounded_mailbox.go): this is the default mailbox.
+It is implemented using the lock-free Multi-Producer-Single-Consumer Queue.
+- [`BoundedMailbox`](./actors/bounded_mailbox.go): this is a thread-safe mailbox implemented using the ring buffer queue.
+Setting a reasonable capacity for the queue can enhance throughput.

 ### Events Stream